-In addition to the strategic conditions such as mid-Pacific location, year-round excellent weather, multi-cultural population, time zone advantage and high quality of life, several assets have been identified that position the state to excel in a number of opportunities related to the strategic strengths.
+In addition to the strategic conditions such as mid-Pacific location, year-round excellent weather, multi-cultural population, time zone advantage and high quality of life, several assets have been identified that help support an advantageous business environment.

 - In-migration of workers with college degrees over the last several decades has contributed to putting Hawaii 12th among the states in years of school completed.